Tours Cathedral: Stained glass

-This revolution in the format of display was accompanied by an even more important revolution in technique, with the use of silver stain, a method for painting onto glass with enamel paints, which were then heated and fused onto the glass.
-This allowed the more expressive figures, shading and three-dimensions, closer to paintings than to mosaics.
-The sizes of the pieces of glass became larger, and the amount of lead bars in the window smaller.
-The figures in stained glass windows began to resemble those in medieval miniature paintings in realism.
+This revolution in the display format was accompanied by an even more important revolution in technique with the use of silver stain, a method of painting onto glass with enamel paints before being heated and fused onto the surfaces.
+This allowed for more expressive and realistic figures, shading, and three-dimensional appearances.
+With these design implementations, the sizes of the panels became larger, and the amount of lead bars in the window became smaller.